-On this and the following pages you can find info about the Training program as it was organized the previous generations.
-An update for 2022-2025 will follow.
+On this and the following pages you can find info about the Training program.

 The Bachelor programme 'Training' aims to help the student gain insight in the technical foundations mostly rooted in Western traditions and ideas of contemporary dance which actively includes other voices and approaches.
 Specific to the P.A.R.T.S. approach is the combination of ballet and release technique, a focus on physical awareness, theatre and musical abilities, creative development and theoretical reflection.

 The BA Training Cycle is aimed at students aged between 18 and 23, who want to become a professional dancer and/or choreographer.
 The school aims to strengthen and enrich their dance skills in the broadest sense, to expose them to professional working practice under the guidance of experienced artists and teachers, and to support and nurture their creative voices.
 Key considerations are to teach and encourage students to think, to research, and to communicate; and to develop an open mind and a caring attitude.

 The Training Cycle does not offer separate sub-programs for dancers and choreographers.
 Both ‘technical information’ and ‘conceptual content’ (if one can make such general distinctions) are important for future dancers and choreographers alike, and it is up to the student, with the school’s help, to work out an individual pathway that is tailor-made to reflect both their current needs and their longer-term goals.

 A BA Training cycle graduate can go on to be either a dancer, a choreographer or a dance maker.
 They may end up in a company, in a temporary project, or working alone.
 They may be in permanent employment, or be a nomadic freelancer.
 But whatever path they decide to take, they will need a clear personal profile, based on professional knowledge and skills, as well as on the choices that they make from a wealth of opportunities.